Persecution of Amhara people: II. Crimes Against Humanity (Article 7 of the Rome Statute)

-In Mai-Kadra, the Tigray militia ordered the Amhara to stay in the house before they were mass murdered and looted.
-Researchers from Gondar University exhumed bodies in thousands in Welkait where the Amhara were annexed for over twenty-seven years by the Tigray TPLF forces.
+In Mai-Kadra, a Tigrayan militia ordered the Amhara to stay in the house before they were mass murdered and looted.
+Researchers from Gondar University exhumed bodies in thousands in Welkait where the territory was annexed and under the control of the Tigray Region.
 Additional mass graves of the Amhara exist in various regions and awaiting exhumation.
 In many of the places, survivor statements revealed that perpetrators were coordinated, organized and brought name lists when carrying out door-to-door executions.
 In most of the violence, ethnic Amhara have been separated from other groups and executed— both Muslims and Christians were murdered and buried together against their religious practices.
 In other cases, the perpetrators targeted Orthodox Christians.
 The Amhara are victims of abduction, enforced removal and disappearance, detention, torture, enslavement, and blockades.
 Rape, sexual violence, and enforced pregnancy and targeted infertility sterilization cases are also reported.
 Deplorable living conditions were created against the group causing preventable death by exposing them to high-risk infectious environments and denying malaria treatments and other critical medical care.
 Other systematic oppressions such as persecution, physical and mental abuses with arbitrary imprisonments are reported.